 What Is a Screwball?

 We all have a screwball in our family.
-That uncle that is convinced 9-11 was planned by the government, or insists that cricket is actually a sport.
+That uncle who is convinced 9-11 was planned by the government or insists that cricket is actually a sport.
 Many have called me a screwball for believing that the Pittsburgh Pirates will win a World Series before the century is out.
 But quirks aside, being called a screwball is a moniker derived from the screwball pitch.
-The pitch's flight is so unconventional, that is has been deemed “screwy.”
+The pitch's flight is so unconventional, that it has been deemed “screwy.”

 While there are nuances, the screwball can best be explained as a pitch like a curveball, but breaks in the opposite direction.
-A curveball from a right-handed pitcher will break down and from right to left, and from left to right for a left-handed pitcher.
-A screwball is thrown with opposite spin, and therefore breaks in the opposite direction of a curveball.
+A curveball from a right-handed pitcher will break down from right to left, and from left to right for a left-handed pitcher.
+A screwball is thrown with an opposite spin and therefore breaks in the opposite direction of a curveball.
 A good screwball in a hurler's array of pitches, when coupled with a curveball, allows him to toss a pitch that jams the batter no matter which side of the plate they are batting from.

 Where Have They All Gone?

 Being a difficult pitch to throw, along with the myth it causes injury, has pretty much made the screwball a relic of the past.
 Perhaps it is because we treat pitchers so gingerly these days.
 During the heyday of the screwball, many pitchers were on a four-man rotation, threw more innings per game, and completed more games.
 It seems that even though today's pitchers are in better physical condition, they are not quite as tough.
 That might explain the explosion in Tommy John surgery procedures as well.